CyrexEnterprise/node-learn-rethinkdb/exercises/connect/problem.md

-Install and start RethinkDB
+Install RethinkDB

 -----------------------------------------------------------
 ## HINTS

-To start , run `rethinkdb`.
+To install , run `rethinkdb`.

 Then, in another terminal, run `npm install rethinkdb`.